Canned fish: Salmon

 A salmon cannery is a factory that commercially cans salmon.
 It is a fish processing industry that pioneered the practice of canning fish in general.
 It became established on the Pacific coast of North America during the nineteenth century, and subsequently expanded to other parts of the world that had easy access to salmon.

 Prior to canning, fish were salted to preserve them.
-Cobb says that at the start of the 19th century, the Russians marketed salted salmon caught in Alaska in St. Petersburg.
+Through preservation, fish could be transported and sold large distances from where they were caught.
+At the start of the 19th century, salted salmon caught in Alaska was available in St. Petersburg.
 Shortly after, the Northwest Fur Company started marketing salted salmon from the Columbia River.
 It then merged with the Hudson's Bay Company, and the salmon was marketed in Australia, China, Hawaii, Japan and the eastern United States.
 Later, some salmon salteries were converted to salmon canneries.

 The first industrial scale salmon cannery in North America was established in 1864 on a barge in the Sacramento River near West Sacramento by the four Hume brothers together with their partner Andrew S. Hapgood.
 In 1866 the Hume brothers relocated the business to a site 50 miles inland on the Columbia River.
 The history of North American salmon canneries is exemplified by their history on the Columbia River.
 Within a few years each of the Hume brothers had his own cannery.
-By 1872, Robert Hume was operating a number of canneries, bringing in Chinese willing to work for low wages to do the cannery work, and having local Native Americans do the fishing.
+By 1872, Robert Hume was operating a number of canneries, bringing in Chinese workers willing to work for low wages to do the cannery work, and having local Native Americans do the fishing.
 By 1883, salmon canneries had become the major industry on the Columbia River, with 1,700 gillnet boats supplying 39 canneries with 15,000 tonnes of salmon annually, mainly Chinook.